buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     buildinfo = { branch: Property('branch'), got_revision: Property('got_revision') }
     f.addStep(steps.JSONStringDownload(buildinfo, workerdest="buildinfo.json"))

-:bb:step:`JSONStringDownload` is similar, except it takes an ``o`` argument, which must be JSON serializable, and transfers that as a JSON-encoded string to the slave.
+:bb:step:`JSONStringDownload` is similar, except it takes an ``o`` argument, which must be JSON serializable, and transfers that as a JSON-encoded string to the worker.

 .. index:: Properties; JSONPropertiesDownload